Buckawk-32/FRC_6998_2023_bot/README.md

     - 1 motor to increase and decrease ther length of the elvator

 - Swerve Drive Subsystem
     - Already done, look at the Swerve drive training repository

+### Problems to fix
+1. Controller config
+2. Intake should have a range of movement using kposition
+3. Testing needs to be quickly done for mock competition

 ## The Current Goal
 Finish Gen 2